PEP 696 – Type defaults for TypeVarLikes

 Subclasses of Generic

-s that have defaults
+s with type parameters that have defaults

 behave similarly to Generic